Visiting Trerice: what you need to know

 - Trerice house is open with a one-way system in place, one room remains closed due to its small size.

-Summer has arrived in the garden at Trerice and it is blooming with colour and interest.
+Autumn has arrived in the garden at Trerice with the crunch of freshly fallen leaves underfoot.
 Wandering through the different sections of the garden the characters of each gradually changes and many of the plantings give a feel of an English garden with roses, borders and fruit, including vegetables in the potager.

 This is all contrasted with many natural areas of wildflowers, where birds and wildlife thrive.
 You’ll discover a grass labyrinth cut into one of these areas so feel free to toss aside your socks and shoes and go exploring barefoot.